danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 end
 @}

-All processes produce a lot of files containing three-dimensional models of a block, so after their termination, we should merge the boundaries between blocks (see later for a better explanation) and merge all model files as we can see in this piece of code:
+All processes produce a lot of files containing three-dimensional models of a block, so after their termination, we should merge the boundaries between blocks (see later for a better explanation), the remaining boundaries with their block and all resulting model files as we can see in this piece of code:

 @D final file merge
 @{info("Merging boundaries")
 # Merge Boundaries files
 Model2Obj.mergeBoundaries(string(outputDirectory, "MODELS"),
+			  imageHeight, imageWidth, imageDepth,
+			  imageDx, imageDy, imageDz)

+info("Merging blocks")
+Model2Obj.mergeBlocks(string(outputDirectory, "MODELS"),
 			  imageHeight, imageWidth, imageDepth,
 			  imageDx, imageDy, imageDz)